MarcusE1W/absolute-beginner/content/post/sys-setup.md

 ```
 new_window pixel 1
 ```
-This leafes you with a small (blue) frame arounf the active window.
-If you want is to be more visible change the number to 2 or 3.
+This leafes you with a small (blue) frame around the active window.
+If you want it to be more visible change the number to 2 or 3.
 TO make the frame go away entirely use 0 or `new window none`

 To switch from one workspace to the next with the `Win` plus `PageUp` / `PageDown` keys add this in the config file.